 - 1/2 peach or nectarine, unpeeled but with fuzz wiped off, thinly sliced or chopped

-- 5 to 6 thin slices lime
+- 6 thin slices lime

 - Ice, for serving

 - In a large pitcher, combine the rosé, orange liqueur, and agave nectar.
 Add the raspberries, watermelon, peach, and lime and gently stir to combine.

 - Refrigerate until chilled through, 3 to 4 hours (but no more than that or the fruit may turn soggy).

 - Serve the rosé sangria cold, preferably over ice.

 Nutrition information is automatically calculated, so should only be used as an approximation.